embvm-drivers/driver-repository-template/README.md

 * Why people should consider using your project
 * Link to project home page

+Search the `meson.build` files for `TODO` comments that you need to handle when adjusting this template for your project.

 ## Table of Contents

 1. [About the Project](#about-the-project)